-Favorite Streams: New Zealand's Royal Cam - Planeta.com
+Livestreaming Now: Royal Cam from Taiaroa Head/Pukekura

-Photo: Royal Albatross
+Photo: Bernard Spragg, Royal Albatross

 New Zealand (Aotearoa) – Royal Cam streams live from the northern royal albatross colony at Taiaroa Head near Dunedin, Otago.

-This the fifth season the Department of Conversation has a web cam beside an albatross nest in the colony on Otago Peninsula.
+This the fifth season the Department of Conversation has a webcam beside an albatross nest in the colony on Otago Peninsula.

 Royalcam features highlights and a forum for questions.
-Department of Conservation staff are present daily, monitoring this nest and others found on Taiaroa Head/Pukekura this season.
+Department of Conservation staff are present daily, monitoring this nest and others found on Taiaroa Head/Pukekura.

 Key Links